Examples of routes

 The “Stockholm Collection” delivery route

-2. In the drop-down menu Type, we select Distribution.
+In the Type drop-down list, select Distribution.

 Here’s how we create one of the required route lines.